 The Complaint alleges that in order to purchase an Ad Pack, each prospective investor was required to pay a membership fee.
 The websites claimed to pay referral fees back to members who recruited new members as well as referral fees for the recruitment efforts of their recruits, with fees promised for such downstream recruitment as far as 14 levels of separation from the initial investor.
 Each website promised monthly income as high as $10,000 per month for such downstream recruitment.
 The businesses purportedly offered to host a website for each member to create an online market and sell products of their choosing.
 The businesses claimed to manage the advertising space on each such website.

-The consequences for this kind of offering are usually severe.
+The consequences of this kind of offer are usually severe.
 The Commission is seeking a permanent restraining order against Defendants from further offerings and sales.
-It also required the Defendants to disgorge all ill-gotten gains, including prejudgment interest, and directing them to pay civil monetary penalties.
-To ensure compliance, the Commission also requested the court to freeze all of the Defendants assets.
+It also required the Defendants to disgorge all ill-gotten gains, including prejudgment interest and directing them to pay civil monetary penalties.
+To ensure compliance, the Commission also requested the court to freeze all of the Defendant’s assets.

 Because these kinds of offerings constitute securities, there are three major violations involved: (1) a failure to file a registration statement with the Securities and Exchange Commission; (2) offering these securities through any medium of interstate commerce; (3) making untrue statements about the investment, or omitting material facts which are necessary for an investor to make a fully informed decision about whether to make such an investment.

 Call the Bradshaw Law Group to help you restructure your advertising and online marketing program to ensure compliance so that you don’t accidentally become a Ponzi scheme.
 Contac us today for a free consultation: https://bradshawlawgroup.com/location/contact/